microsoft/UST/README.md

 ### Training UST

 UST requires 3 input files `train.tsv` and `test.tsv` with tab-separated (i) instances (e.g., SST and IMDB) or pairs of instances (e.g., MRPC and MNLI) and (ii) labels; and `transfer.txt` for the unlabeled instances of the corresponding task (all line-separated) in the data directory.

+The code has been tested with `Tensorflow 2.3.1`, `Transformers 3.3.1` and `Python 3.6.9`.
+Install all the required dependencies with `pip install -r requirements.txt`.

 These are some standard set of arugments to run UST for the few-shot setting.
 Refer to `run_ust.py` for all the optional arugments and descriptions.